-The Raleigh-Durham Airport Authority Board governs the Raleigh-Durham International Airport.
+The Raleigh-Durham Airport Authority Board governs Raleigh-Durham International Airport.
 The cities of Durham and Raleigh and the counties of Durham and Wake appoint two members each to an eight member board, which leads the Airport Authority.
-The board meets monthly on the third Thursday of each month.
+The board meets monthly on the third Thursday.

 Richard (Dickie) Thompson

 City of Raleigh

 Richard (Dickie) Thompson is a five-term Authority Board member and has served as former chairman, vice chairman, and head of the finance committee.
 He currently serves as head of the operations committee.
 While chairman, Dickie spearheaded the Vision 2040 planning effort which forecasted the airport’s expected growth for the next 25 years.
 He served on the Raleigh City Council for two terms and is past chairman on the Raleigh Planning Commission.
 Dickie is executive vice president/treasurer of JM Thompson Company, a commercial construction company which builds throughout the state of North Carolina.

 David Morgan has over 40 years of experience working in information technology roles for industries as wide-ranging as automotive and banking to governmental agencies in transportation.
 He is currently a senior software engineer focused upon data management and analytics with Informatica.
 Prior to that he was with the SAS Institute focused on the use of data and analytics.
 He is currently part of the Durham City/County Planning Commission and prior volunteer roles with the City of Charlotte and Mecklenburg County with privatization efforts and parks and recreation respectively.
 David holds a B.S. in Computer Science from Bowling Green State University and a M.B.A in Marketing and Finance from DePaul State University.